-Now, a quick note on the text: we have restricted our list to four-string basses on the grounds that, as a beginner, you'll be focusing on the fundamentals.
+Now, a quick note on this guide: We’ve only featured four-string basses on the grounds that, as a beginner, you'll be focusing solely on the fundamentals.

 These basses are not just for beginners though.
 These are all great value, fun bass guitars.
 If you’re working to a tight budget or need a bass to track backings, or just want to expand your arsenal, then any of the basses on this list will see you right.

-If you’d like to read more expert buying advice, click the ‘buying advice’ button above.
-If you’d rather get straight to the products, keep scrolling.
+If you’d like to read some more expert buying advice, click the link – and if you’d rather get straight to the products, keep scrolling.